Joyful Wraith Creativity

 *Think twice about casting specific officers, Queens, or classes of Wraith from the show in a bad light or writing them harm– keep in mind those characters are the favorites of other people who are your viewers, both current and or future readers.
 Making an OC for an antagonist might be better and also show that there are good characters of his or her class.
 Plus, if your OCs show a promise of change for the better, readers may ask for the characters to grow and to become better people, generating more plot bunnies for future stories.

 *Avoid toxic places and people; there is a difference between constructive vs destructive criticism.
 Often destructive criticism is about things out of your control, such as racism, nationalism, sexism, etc. to you or your characters, and is best ignored.
+As you amass a larger body of work, by law of large numbers, you will run into such trolls, including people who are simply jealous of the Wraith and also your very joy of creating.

 *Avoid backstabbing/insulting/retaliation attempts via art or fanfics—lashing out at others and putting violence/gore/racism/hate in your works only makes you, the poster, look bad.
 It also backfires because the person posting the violence usually stops creating shortly thereafter or moves on to a different fandom, in a diminished capacity.
 Why?
 Because, the magic and love are gone.
 So, don’t let others lead you astray from your love and your values.
 You are a Wraith fan: you see beyond race and you love, admire, and dream.